 There are a variety of accessories available in the market which could help you achieve your individuality.
 And we are talking not only for the bike but the rider as well.

-You can customize your helmet, gloves, boots and design your own personal look.
+You can customize your helmet, gloves, boots or even the exhaust, and design your own personal look.
 Own the whole persona.
 But be sure to invest in proper gear as they provide safety to you.

 It is one of the hobbies that bring people together.
 Bikers have a strong bond among them which is not present among the drivers.